bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/toast.md

 <div class="lead mb-5">

-Push notifications to your visitors with `BToast` and `BToaster`.
+Push notifications to your visitors with `BToast` and `BToastOrchestrator`.
 These are lightweight components that are generally easily customizable for generating alert messages

 </div>